 - Customer Carousel (= Customer Development)

-- Growth Carousel (= Growth Development, including the Learning Cycle)
+- Growth Carousel (= Growth Plan, including the Learning Cycle)

 X marks the Spot